guillermolam/pass-cli/docs/public/docs/commands/session.md

 pass-cli session lock [--lock-time SECONDS]
 ```

 You will be prompted to enter a PIN.
-The PIN is not stored anywhere — it is sent to the Proton Pass API to establish the
+The PIN is not stored anywhere, it is sent to the Proton Pass API to establish the
 lock.
 You must use the same PIN to unlock or remove the lock later.

 **Options:**

-- `--lock-time SECONDS` — Time in seconds before the session auto-unlocks.
+- `--lock-time SECONDS` Time in seconds before the session auto-unlocks.
 Must be between 30 and 900.
 Default: `300` (5
   minutes).

 **Examples:**